 About

-Dark Gallery CPH is an artist-run photography gallery dedicated to photographic experimentation and storytelling.
-All exhibitions are rooted in photography or film.
+Dark Gallery CPH is an independent, artist-run photography gallery dedicated to experimentation and narrative practices within lens-based media.

 A unique feature of the gallery is Dark Spaces—an exhibition format where light plays a performative role in the curated experience, inviting visitors to immerse themselves fully in the narrative.